SweetPinkMilkTea/shenzhia/README.md

 > [!WARNING]
 > You can use the bot without Sentry's service, this however requires editing Shenzhia's code.

+### Custom Emojis
+Many custom Emojis are used with Shenzhia.
+On the first run setup, you set emojis so they can be displayed.

+To be able to set emojis, [follow the instructions here.](https://github.com/SweetPinkMilkTea/shenzhia/wiki/Setting-Emojis)

 ## Installing
 - Clone the repo into the directory of your choice
 - `cd` into the directory